-As of December 31, 2019, the Corporate Governance and Ethics Committee had 4 qualified members, comprising 2 independent directors and 2 directors from management team with a 3 year term according to the Company's Corporate Governance and Business Ethics Manual.
-There was a total of 2 meeting in 2019.
-Members of the committee and their attendance in 2019 are as follows.
+As of December 31, 2020, the Corporate Governance and Ethics Committee had 4 qualified members, comprising 2 independent directors and 2 directors from management team with a 3 year term according to the Company's Corporate Governance and Business Ethics Manual.
+There was a total of 2 meeting in 2020.
+Members of the committee and their attendance in 2020 are as follows.

 Name Title Meeting Attendance (Times)

 1. Miss Boosaba Daorueng Chairman 2/2

-2. Mr. Phawit Chitrakorn Member 1/2
+2. Mr. Phawit Chitrakorn Member 2/2

 3. Mr. Suvit Mapaisansin Member 2/2

-4. Mr. Warathorn Wongsawangsiri Member 1/1
+4. Mr. Sunyaluck Chaikajornwat 1 Mr. Warathorn Wongsawangsiri 2 Member -/-

-Mrs. Veeranuch Thammavarancupt Member -/1
+Member 2/2

-1 The Board of Directors meeting No.2/2019 held on May 14th, 2019, resolved to appoint Mr. Warathorn Wongsawangsiri as the new member of Corporate Governance and Ethics Committee effective on May 14th, 2019, in replacement of Mrs. Veeranuch Thammavarancupt.
-The terms of Mr. Warathorn Wongsawangsiri is effective until April 1st, 2021.
+11 The Board of Directors meeting No.8/2020 held on December 23rd, 2020, resolved to appoint Mr. Sunyaluck Chaikajornwat as an Independent director and the new member of Corporate Governance and Ethics Committee effective on December 23rd, 2020, in replacement of the resigned Independent Director, Mr. Warathorn Wongsawangsiri.
+The terms of Mr. Sunyaluck Chaikajornwat is effective until April 1st, 2021.

-2 Mrs. Veeranuch Thammavarancupt resigned from member of Corporate Governance and Ethics Committee effective May 3rd, 2019.
+22 Mr. Warathorn Wongsawangsiri resigned from member of Corporate Governance and Ethics Committee effective December 18th, 2020.